Graduated 8th grade 1930, age 14

 As I passed through the mountains of WYO, CO, ID, OR, WA I often thought about what my mother and father had gone through, going through these same mountains as they went west in a covered wagon.
 I saw great numbers of families going west with all their belongings tied to a model T.

 “No one can ever appreciate coffee until having some brewed over a fire in an old tin can.
 It never tasted so good.”

 “I was hauled out of a reefer ice hatch and belted a couple after being told of others getting locked in and being found weeks later with stubs of worn down fingers, dead.”

-“Saw hundreds of Okies and Arkies living in dry gulches in old Flivvers or propped up junk or under bridges – some naked - washing in puddles – all looking so miserable that I felt lucky to be moving on.”
+'Saw hundreds of Okies and Arkies living in dry gulches in old Flivvers or under bridges, some naked, washing in puddle, all looking so miserable that I felt lucky to be moving on.”

 One night, riding on front of a gondola, a man flew over my head and down between cars to the rails to his death.
 He had been stalking me as I knew he was wanted for robbery and murder of gas station man.
 Acquaintance of mine had hurled him out of empty gondola, which saved my life.
 He had a razor.

 At Fresno, a parade for Townshend “thirty dollars every Thursday” had a recruiter.
 If I voted for Townshend for president, I would get a voucher for a free ham and egg meal.
 I lied about my age to get the food and got on the voters list.”